-- you get a local copy of your data on any device you have connected to your account
+- A local copy of your data on any device you have connected to your account.

-- some services provide a version history of your documents (good for recovering from a corrupt file)
+- Some services provide a version history of your documents (good for recovering a corrupt file).

-- easy to restore data to a device (eg if you need to reformat an infected machine), or bring your data over to a new device
+- Easy to restore data to a device or bring data over to a new device.

-There are a continually growing number of these services, all with slight variations on how the function, and the features they offer.
+There are a continually growing number of these services, all with slight variations on the features they offer.
 Here are some popular ones we recommend:

-- Google Drive – Your Gmail account gives you storage on Google Drive.
-We strongly encourage the use of Google Drive using your NYUHome account.
-You’ll get 5GB free space.
-Make sure to set a Google Apps password at the NYU Start Page first!
-Once that’s set up, go to https://drive.google.com
+- Google Drive – Your NYU NetID gives you storage on Google Drive.
+We strongly encourage the use of Google Drive using this account.
+Your NYU NetID grants you 30 GB's of space.

-- Skydrive – Microsoft’s entry into the cloud storage services starts you off with 7GB free.
-Check out https://skydrive.live.com to get started.
+- OneDrive – Microsoft’s entry into the cloud storage services starts you off with 7GB free.
+Check out https://onedrive.live.com to get started.

 If you’d prefer to physically hold backups in your hand, go for one of these options.
 Sizes keep increasing as costs go down!